MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/get-started.md

 ## What makes a good guide?

-Here are some tips for selecting high-impact use cases to get the most out of Dynamics 365 Guides.
+Here are some tips for selecting high-impact use cases to get the most out of [!include[pn-dyn-365-guides](../includes/pn-dyn-365-guides.md)].

 Focus on step-by-step procedures that: